 - Human development

-In addition, many programs allow students to specialize their degrees by taking electives.
+In addition, many masters in community psychology programs allow students to specialize their degrees by taking electives.
 To specialize, many students take their elective courses in the departments that best fit their desired areas of expertise.
 Students might choose to focus on subjects such as:

 - Addictions and Society